bunnythecat/EmoteML/README.md

 Here is an example of the training data:

-"today i received an insane nft sponsor offer and the amounts are astronomical one", "BatChest"
+"Today I received an insane NFT sponsor offer and the amounts are astronomical one", "BatChest"

 #### Model and Training
 lib/transformer.py contains the model architecture which is inspired by https://www.tensorflow.org/text/tutorials/transformer.

 Pretrained Word2vec embeddings were downloaded from https://wikipedia2vec.github.io/wikipedia2vec/pretrained/.
-Gensim package (https://radimrehurek.com/gensim/) was used to load the pre-trained Word2vec embeddings.

 emote_class.py performs the training and predicts the test results from the soft voting of the 4 cross-validation splits.